rossb/get-next-dates/README.md

 # get-next-dates

-Takes a positive integer and Date object, and returns an array of length specified containing Date objects representing the following calendar days.
+Takes a positive integer `range` and Date object `startDate`, and returns an array of length specified containing Date objects for the following calendar days.

 ## Install